Tips for Getting Through Customs Quickly at Cancun International Airport

 4. Shared shuttle

 Booking a shared shuttle will be quicker than taking the ADO bus but less expensive than booking private transport.
-This method will probably be more comfortable than the bus, but you could be waiting a while to arrive at your hotel, depending on how many stops it has to make before your hotel.
+This method will probably be more comfortable than the bus, but you could be waiting a while to arrive depending on how many stops it has to make before your hotel.

 Is there an ATM at Cancun Airport?